Quansight-Labs/uarray/docs/enduser_docs.rst

 .. note::
     API authors may want to wrap these methods and provide their own methods.

-Also of note may be the :obj:`BackendNotImplementedError`, which is raised when none of the selected backends have an implementation for a multimethod.
+Also of a note may be the :obj:`BackendNotImplementedError`, which is raised when none of the selected backends have an implementation for a multimethod.

 Setting the backend temporarily